grelon/project/README.md

 ## Proposal

 ### Problem
 *What problem will be solved for the user?*

-Currently there are no apps that offer insight into income and expenses in the way [Grip](https://www.abnamro.nl/nl/prive/apps/grip/index.html) does.
+If Bunq users want to explore their bankstatements to figure out where their money is going, they would have to:
++ peruse their statements in textual form
+OR
++ download and then upload their statement to a service such as AFAS Personal.
+This requires to much effort on the user's part to do on a daily basis.

 ### Features
-*What features will be available to solve the problem.*
+*What features will be available to solve the problem?*

 To solve the above problem, the app:
 + **Easily imports bankstatements**
 This app will be able to open exported bankstatements directly from the Bunq app and categorize the transactions.
 The file type will be CSV, and the format will be "Date","Amount","Account","Counterparty","Name","Description".
 (optional): integration with the [Bunq API](https://docs.bunq.com) to automically import bankstatements.
 + **Categorizes transactions**
 By default a portion of the transactions is automatically categorized using keywords in transaction descriptions (optional): Uncategorized or wrongly categorized can be assigned to categories manually.
 (optional): Custom categories accompanied by their respective filter can be created.
 + **Charts transactions in overviews**
 By plotting the distribution of transactions over the categories per month in a clickable donut chart.
 Clicking on portions of the chart produces a new donut chart of the subcategories of that category.
 Transactions are the lowest level and are displayed in a list.
-(optional): Users can switch between months to see previous distributions of transactions.
+(optional): Users can switch between periods (e.g. months, weeks) to see previous distributions of transactions.
-(optional): Users can compare spending between months.
+(optional): Users can compare spending between periods (e.g. months, weeks).

 ### Sketches
 *A visual sketch of what the application will look like for the user; if you envision the application to have multiple screens, sketch these all out separately.*